Welcome to our Bushnell Shield Series 6 Person Instant Cabin Tent review!

 Despite the heat shield’s design, users found it doesn’t get too cold in the tent.
 They recommend you bring a heater and incredibly warm sleeping bags for fall camping and perhaps in spring.

 Neither campers nor the manufacturers recommend you take this tent out in winter.
 It’s strictly a three-season tent.

 The Bushnell Shield series 6 instant cabin tent has steel poles, making it incredibly sturdy, with the poles unlikely to fail.
 Steel poles are unwavering and much more durable than something like aluminum or even fiberglass.

 As it’s a top instant tent, you also won’t be pushing the poles around too much, so user error is unlikely to harm them.

 Material-wise, the manufacturers state that it’s tougher than most tents.
 Some users state it “feels like higher quality materials.”
 However, they don’t say the same about the floor of the product.

-You may wish to place several tarps under your tent.
+You may wish to place several tarps or footprints under your tent.
 One person camped on a rough surface with a tarp beneath it, but the bottom of the tent was still torn in several places.